JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 https://xahauexplorer.com/explorer/739C76E3DA279F47AEEFA230B5522F0DE942C87A0EF66D4924E54ED6C52EA204

-Here the results a new user obtains once XAH price has changed from 20 XAI USD to 10 XAI USD and sends XAH to the hook:
+Here the results a new user obtains once XAH price has changed from 20 XAI USD to 10 XAI USD and sends XAH to the hook to create a new vault:

 The new user sent to the hook 1 XAH but just received 5 XAI USD (instead of the previous 10 XAI USD):